Your A+ Argumentative Essay Checklist

 • Analytical skills.
 When analyzing each fact, claim, or argument, you should clearly understand why this information is relevant to your essay and how you can present key data.

-To understand how to write a process essay and other papers, you must understand the basics to craft assignments successfully.
+To understand how to write a process analysis essay and other papers, you must understand the basics to craft assignments successfully.
 Now let's move on to the next important aspect.

 Argumentative essay structure: putting the puzzle together